-Allows users to load Lightning Experience and other apps faster by enabling Akamai's content delivery network (CDN) to serve the static content for Lightning Component framework.
+Make Lightning Experience and other apps faster by enabling Akamai's content delivery network (CDN) to serve the static content for the Lightning Component framework.
 A CDN generally speeds up page load time, but it also changes the source domain that serves the files.
 If your company has IP range restrictions for content served from Salesforce, test thoroughly before enabling this setting.

 CDNs improve the load time of static content by storing cached versions in multiple geographic locations.
 This setting turns on CDN delivery for the static JavaScript and CSS in the Lightning Component framework.
-It doesn't distribute your org's data or metadata in a CDN
+It doesn't distribute your Salesforce data or metadata in a CDN.

-This setting is disabled by default for orgs created before the Winter '19 release, and enabled by default for new orgs and all new and existing communities.
-Lightning CDN for Communities can't be turned off and isn't configurable.
+This setting is disabled by default for orgs created before the Winter '19 release, and enabled by default for new orgs and all new and existing Experience Builder sites.
+Lightning CDN for Experience Buildersites can't be turned off and isn't configurable.